langdon/summit-2015-lab-15812/labs/chapter1.md

+# SO... i made some edits to content, also asked some questions in this very annoying, but, easily removable, way :) I also made some changes to the Vagrantfile to support some of this, but, I will put them on "main" cause I don't think they hurt anything even if you don't like my edit(s)

 ## LAB 1: Docker refresh (Scott)

 In this lab we will explore the docker environment.
 If you are familiar with docker this may function as a brief refresher.
 If you are new to docker this will serve as an introduction to docker basics.
 Don't worry, we will progress rapidly.
-To get through this lab, we are going to focus on the environment itself as well as walk through some exercises with a couple of Docker images / containers to tell a complete story and point out some things that you might have to consider when containerizing your application.
+To get through this lab, we are going to focus on the environment itself, as well as walk through some exercises with a couple of Docker images / containers.
+Rather than a dry set of tasks, we will follow a "story" and point out some things that you might have to consider when containerizing your application.

+# do you want to tell them how to log in to the box?

 ###Docker and systemd